bhatakti-atama/robo_resource/programming/other/android/Flutter intro.md

   In the past year, the software development community has recorded a great increase in the use of Google Flutter SDK.
 And as a result of this, we have more people asking questions and wondering why they should learn Flutter as a tool for building cross-platform applications.
   Companies are also looking to see the reasons why they should move their applications to Flutter.
-   9 - REASONS:
+  * 9 - REASONS:
--Cross-Platform Capability
+1. Cross-Platform Capability
--A Fast Rising and Supportive Community
+2. A Fast Rising and Supportive Community
--Fast and Simple App Development
+3. Fast and Simple App Development
--Open Source Project
+4. Open Source Project
--A Collection of Amazing Widgets
+5. A Collection of Amazing Widgets
--Simple to Learn
+6. Simple to Learn
--Beyond Mobile Applications
+7. Beyond Mobile Applications
--Editor and Design Tools
+8. Editor and Design Tools
--Good Documentations and Resources
+9. Good Documentations and Resources